Home

 As for soil, this plant evolved to grow in forests where there is a large component of decaying leaves in the soil that provides a rich source of nutrients.

-Keep the soil moist – remember that in a woodland, where the real heat of the sun rarely reaches the ground, the ground rarely dries up completely.
+Keep the soil moist – remember that in woodland, where the real heat of the sun rarely reaches the ground, the ground rarely dries up completely.
 Therefore, moisture will be important for the plants health.

 Moist... but not wet and soggy is the way to go.
 They can survive in a dryer soil, but only if their roots are protected by a layer of mulch that enables them to remain cool and to retain moisture in the ground around their roots.